YSSVirus/Class_Notes/README.md

 6. Open folder as vault
 7. Navigate to the directory where you can see Class_Notes
 8. Click the Class_Notes folder select it with the select folder button
+9. Once the file is loaded, click on preview button in the upper right hand corner.
+This will turn on typographical emphasis like bold and italics.

 Instructions(2) if you see a blank new notepad:
 -------------------------------